 P.S.
 Early Registration Bonus.
-The first 50 people to register will receive our 34-page special report, Sexual Harassment: A Concise, Practical Reference Tool for Business.
+The first 50 people to sign up will receive our 34-page special report, Sexual Harassment: A Concise, Practical Reference Tool for Business.
 It's packed with concrete, easy-to-understand advice on the steps needed to prevent and respond to harassment in today's workplace.

 P.P.S.
 Extra Added Bonus.
 You'll also receive one month of Premium Plus Online – our comprehensive electronic information service – at no cost.
 Premium Plus Online features more than 10,000 HR articles, online compliance self-audits, over 100 forms and checklists, plus Ask the Attorney (responses to your employment law questions).
 So that you continue to benefit from Premium Plus, we'll continue your access automatically for just $99 per quarter, unless you tell us "no, thanks" – your choice.

 P.P.P.S.
 We promise you'll be satisfied.
 If Sexual Harassment: New Rules for Prevention & Investigation fails to meet your needs, we will instantly refund 100% of your tuition.
 Your course materials, website access and registration bonus are all yours to keep.
 No hassles, no questions asked.